cubedhuang/college-board-pseudocode-interpreter/README.md

 -   [ ] The `INPUT` native procedure isn't implemented yet, but it should be simple to make a nice interface for it since the interpreter already uses async/await.
 -   [x] Errors are thrown in the console, but they should appear in the UI. ...Actually, error handling is just really bad in general, so that needs to be fixed.
--   [ ] Binary operations don't check for operand types; this is bad because some undefined operations mean that programs can escape into unallowed types like strings because of JavaScript's type casting.
+-   [x] Binary operations don't check for operand types; this is bad because some undefined operations mean that programs can escape into unallowed types like strings because of JavaScript's type casting.
+-   [ ] A robot simulation and procedure implementations need to be implemented.
 -   [ ] There might be bugs that need fixing; this wasn't tested extensively.

 ## Sample Code